 Measurement of Noise for varying noise levels

-If the sound level of the source are varying then the overall sound levels will be controlled by loud sound levels.
-Whenever there is variation in noises then Leq method is used for measurement.
+If the sound level of the source is varying then the overall sound levels will be controlled by loud sound levels.
+Whenever there is a variation in noises then Leq method is used for measurement.
 Leq method is used to give higher weightage to louder noises by applying logarithmic averages.

 To measure loud noises impulse noise level measurement Procedure is used.
 Noise level meters with sound pressure averaged for 35 ms are used for impulse noise level measurement.
-Non-impulsive measurement required noise level meters with fast or slow averaging method.
-For fast averaging method time constant of 125 ms is set and for slow averaging method 1000 ms time is set in noise level meters.
+Non-impulsive measurement required noise level meters with the fast or slow averaging method.
+For fast averaging method time constant of 125 ms is set and for a slow averaging method, 1000 ms time is set in noise level meters.

 Sound Pressure level or Sound Power level

 Sound level measured from specific distance from sound source can be used to calculate sound power output.
-Similarly Sound power of the source can be used to calculate sound pressure level at other locations away from source.
-Sound pressure level or power levels are used in cases where measurement of sound level is difficult due to presence of other loud noises.
+Similarly, Sound power of the source can be used to calculate pressure level for the sound at other locations away from the source.
+Sound pressure level or power levels are used in cases where measurement of sound level is difficult due to the presence of other loud noises.